sendamply/docs/docs/Analytics/1-Analytics-Overview.md

 ### Security Teams

 - Easily investigate phishing cases with an audit trail of all email activity and metadata (stored indefinitely)
-- IP/country whitelisting and blacklisting that notifies you on violations
+- IP/country allowlist and blocklist that notifies you on violations
-- (Coming soon) Anomaly detection to automatically detect possible account compromises
+- (Coming soon) Anomaly detection to receive notifications on phished and compromised acccounts

 <!--
 type: tab